hapipal/schwifty/API.md

 ### Request decorations
 #### `request.knex()`
 Returns the knex instance used by `request.route`'s plugin.
-In other words, this returns the knex instance for `request.route`'s active realm, falling back to the root server's server-wide default knex instance.
+In other words, this returns the knex instance for `request.route`'s active realm.
+If none exists, the first knex instance encountered as you climb up through `request.route`'s ancestors until reaching the root server's knex instance is returned.

 #### `request.models([all])`
 Returns an object containing models keyed by `name`.
 When `all` is `true`, models across the entire server are returned.
-Otherwise, only models declared within a.) `request.route`'s plugin (or, active realm) and b.) any plugins for which `request.route`'s plugin is an ancestor (e.g. if `request.route`'s plugin has registered a plugin that registers models) are returned.
+Otherwise, only models declared within a.) `request.route`'s plugin (or, active realm) and b.) all children plugins of the `request.route`'s plugin (e.g. if `request.route`'s plugin has registered a plugin that registers models, `request.route`'s plugin would have access to the models registered by its child plugin) are returned.

 ### Response toolkit decorations
 #### `h.knex()`
 Returns the knex instance used by the current route's plugin.
-In other words, this returns the knex instance for the active realm as identified by `h.realm`, falling back to the root server's server-wide default knex instance.
+In other words, this returns the knex instance for the active realm as identified by `h.realm`.
+If none exists, the first knex instance encountered on climbing up through the current route's plugin's ancestors until reaching the root server's knex instance is returned.

 #### `h.models([all])`
 Returns an object containing models keyed by `name`.
 When `all` is `true`, models across the entire server are returned.
-Otherwise, only models declared within a.) the current route's plugin (or, active realm, as identified by `h.realm`) and b.) any plugins for which the current route's plugin is an ancestor (e.g. if the current route's plugin has registered a plugin that registers models) are returned.
+Otherwise, only models declared within a.) the current route's plugin (or, active realm, as identified by `h.realm`) and b.) all children plugins of the current route's plugin (e.g. if the current route's plugin has registered a plugin that registers models, the current route's plugin would have access to the models registered by its child plugin) are returned.

 ### What happens during server initialization?
 Schwifty performs a few important routines during server initialization.

 #### Binding models to knex
-First, each model is bound to its plugin's or active realm's knex instance (falling back to the server-wide default knex instance).
+First, each model is bound to its plugin's or active realm's knex instance.
+If no knex instance is bound to the active realm, then the plugin's ancestry is indeterminately searched for one, binding the first knex instance found to the plugin's models.

+For example, take 2 plugins: `pluginA` and `pluginB`:

+- `pluginA` registers `pluginB`
+- `pluginA` registers the model `Dogs` and binds a knex instance
+- `pluginB` registers the model `Zombies` and does not bind a knex instance

+On server initialization,

+- `pluginA` will have access to both `Dogs` and `Zombies` (via the `models` decorations described above), as parents have access to their own and their children's models.
+- `pluginB` will have acccess to only `Zombies`
+- All models will be bound to `pluginA`'s knex instance. `Zombies` is bound to that instance because `pluginB` attempts to bind its own knex instance to `Zombies`, but finds that none was configured, so it then searches through its ancestors.
+It checks its parent first, immediately finding a knex instance, so binds that.

+In short, models and knex instances pass through our plugin architecture as follows:

+- Models propagate upwards; as child plugins register their own models, their parents "know" about more models
+- Knex instances propagate downwards; a child plugin will "adopt" a knex instance from up the ancestral chain if it doesn't own one

 If a model already is bound to a knex instance, it will not be bound to a new one.
 This means that prior to server initialization, calls to [`server.models()`](#servermodelsall) will provide models that will not be bound to a knex instance (unless you've done so manually).
 If you would like to perform some tasks during server initialization that rely on database-connected models, simply tell your `onPreStart` server extension to occur after schwifty, e.g.,
 ```js
 server.ext('onPreStart', someDbConnectedTask, { after: 'schwifty' });
 ```